timabell/charmconsulting.co.uk/pages/services.md

 ### Assessment of Risks and Opportunities

+> "What's going to trip us up if we kick off this project?
+Do we have any organisational or technical problems we should be looking into to ensure we aren't wasting money?"

+1-2 weeks of research into your organisation's capabilities and challenges, resulting in a report that will give you the top ten biggest threats to your project and advice on tackling each one.

 * Calls with key stakeholders.
 * Assessment of key factors that will contribute to success/failure of your proposed project.

-* Suggestions of alternate solutions.
-* Two page report on strengths, risks and actions to take to ensure success.
-If we think the project should be abandoned or radically changed we'll say that too.
+With this report in hand you'll be able to adjust course and focus on the key areas that will give your project the best chance of success.

 ### Project Setup, Mentoring & Oversight

-If you have other people you'd like to use for delivery but you want an independent trusted voice we can provide assitance with intial project setup, and ongoing oversight.
+If you have other people you'd like to use for delivery but you want an independent trusted voice we can provide assistance with initial project setup, and ongoing oversight.

 * Technology and process strategy/guidance.
-* Assitance with interviewing/filtering team members.
+* Assistance with interviewing/filtering team members.
 * Oversight of progress, re-assessment of risk.

 ### Prototype / Alpha / Beta / Phase(s)